RustFields/rustfields.github.io/domain-analysis/ubiquitous-language.md

     </tr>
     <tr>
         <td>Context</td>
         <td>An abstraction for the local computation's input.
-It contains the neighbours' exports, the local status of the device and the results of the previous round.</td>
+It contains the neighbors' exports, the local status of the device and the results of the previous round.</td>
         <td>Export</td>
     </tr>
     <tr>
         <td>Export</td>
-        <td>A tree-like data structure that contains all the information needed for coordinating with neighbours and the output of the computation.</td>
+        <td>A tree-like data structure that contains all the information needed for coordinating with neighbors and the output of the computation.</td>
         <td>AST</td>
     </tr>
     <tr>